-Session three of The Corporate Citizen & COVID-19 examines the impact of multinational corporations on the environment, including looking at this from Indigenous story-telling perspectives.
-Expert panelists discuss how corporations are responding to the growing societal call for climate action and green transition to a no carbon economy.
-They consider how government and industry action in the coming months could strengthen environmental justice and shape a green, sustainable recovery from COVID-19.
+Session three of The Corporate Citizen & COVID-19 examines the impact of multinational corporations on the environment, including looking at this issue from Indigenous story-telling perspectives.
+Expert panellists discuss how corporations are responding to the growing societal call for climate action and a green transition to a low-carbon economy.
+They consider how government and industry action in the coming months could strengthen environmental justice and shape a green, sustainable recovery from the COVID-19 pandemic.

 - Darcy Lindberg, Assistant Professor, Faculty of Law, University of Alberta

-- Sandra Odendahl, VP, Social Impact and Sustainability, Scotiabank
+- Sandra Odendahl, Vice President, Social Impact and Sustainability, Scotiabank

 - Douglas Sarro, Bombardier Scholar and doctoral candidate, University of Toronto Faculty of Law

 Written Summary of Session 3: Environment and the Corporation

 By Veronica Cesario, Law Student, University of Ottawa